Optical properties and energy propagation in a dielectric medium supporting magnetic current: Introduction

 where $\left(k_{AF}\right)_{\mu}$ is the 4-vector background which violates Lorentz symmetry.
 This \textit{CPT}-odd U(1) model is a piece of the Standard Model Extension (SME) \cite{Colladay}, proposed to examine and to constrain the possibility of Lorentz violation in nature.
-The MCFJ model is a proper theoretical framework to address the CME in an effective classical way \cite{Qiu} since it provides a modified Amp\`ere's law including the magnetic current, $\mathbf{J}_{B}=k_{AF}^{0}\mathbf{B}$, where the zero component $k_{AF}^{0}$ works as the magnetic conductivity.
+The MCFJ theory is a proper theoretical framework to address the CME in an effective classical way \cite{Qiu} since it provides a modified Amp\`ere's law including the magnetic current, $\mathbf{J}_{B}=k_{AF}^{0}\mathbf{B}$, where the zero component $k_{AF}^{0}$ works as the magnetic conductivity.
 The MCFJ model is also a possible version of the axion coupling \cite{Wilczek}, $\theta(\mathbf{E}\cdot \mathbf{B)}$, when the axion field presents constant derivative, $\left( k_{AF}\right)_{\mu}=\partial_{\mu}\theta$.
-Axion theories constitute a relevant topical research area actually \cite{KDeng, Barnes, Sekine, Tobar}.
+Axion theories constitute a relevant topical research area actually \cite{KDeng, Sekine, Tobar}.
 A classical description of wave propagation, refractive indices, and optical effects, in the context of a matter medium governed by the MCFJ electrodynamics, was discussed in Ref. \cite{Pedroo}, which also addresses higher-order derivative terms.
-The MCFJ electrodynamics was much examined, including studies with radioactive corrections \cite{CFJ4}, topological defects solutions \cite{CFJ5}, supersymmetric generalizations \cite{CFJ6}, classical solutions, quantum aspects and unitarity analysis \cite{CFJ7}.
+Very recently, the MCFJ model has been connected with the London equation in parity-odd \cite{Stalhammar} and time-violating Weyl superconductors \cite{Shyta}.
+The MCFJ electrodynamics was much examined, including studies with radioactive corrections \cite{CFJ4}, topological defects solutions \cite{CFJ5}, supersymmetric generalizations \cite{CFJ6}, classical solutions with boundaries \cite{Borges}, classical dipole radiation \cite{AltschulR}, quantum aspects and unitarity analysis \cite{CFJ7}.
 Lorentz-violation in continuous media ~\cite{Bailey,Gomez} has been a focus of attention in the latest years due to its potential to describe interesting effects of the phenomenology of new materials, such as Weyl semimetals \cite{Marco}.

 In a recent work \cite{Pedro1}, it was examined the classical wave propagation in a conventional dielectric medium, $\mathbf{D}={\epsilon }\,\mathbf{E}$, $\mathbf{B}={\mu }\,\mathbf{H}$, in the presence of a magnetic density current, $J^i= \sigma^B_{ij} B^j$, in which $\sigma^B_{ij}$ is the magnetic conductivity.
 This study was first performed for the case of an isotropic current, which describes the CME observed in Weyl semimetals, $J_{\mathrm{CME}}^{i}={\sigma}^{B}\,B^{i}$, with the attainment of the refractive indices and electric fields for the propagating modes.
 Configurations with the anisotropic conductivity tensor were also investigated, with some interesting results and repercussions in the literature ~\cite{Kaushik1}.
 As well known, the electromagnetic energy balance in a continuous medium is stated by the Poynting's theorem \cite{Jackson,Zangwill, Landau},